Tramshy/tex-pixelation-baking/README.md

 Make sure all objects have unique names, or certain textures will be overwritten!

 ## License
-This package is licensed under the MIT License.
+This add-on is licensed under the MIT License.
 For more information read: `LICENSE`.